ktor-doc-jp/ktor-doc-jp/pages/quickstart/application.md

 priority: 0
 ---

-This tutorial will guide you through the steps on how to create a simple self-hosted Ktor server application that responds to HTTP requests with `Hello, World!`.
+This tutorial will help guide you through the steps needed to create a simple self-hosted Ktor server application that responds to HTTP requests with `Hello, World!`.
 Ktor applications can be built using common build systems such as [Maven](https://kotlinlang.org/docs/reference/using-maven.html) or [Gradle](https://kotlinlang.org/docs/reference/using-gradle.html).

 **Table of contents:**